Let's play a game, how many colours can you name?

 Many individuals find the tasks of this study enjoyable and we believe there are no known risks to participants.
 The purpose of this research study is to improve colour communication in multilingual environments.
-Please feel free to contact the principal investigator Dimitris Mylonas if you have any questions.
+Please feel free to contact the principal investigator Dimitris Mylonas or the supervisors Lindsay MacDonald and Lewis Griffin of University College London if you have any questions.

-If you are 16 years of age or older, understand the statements and freely consent to participate in the study, click on the 'Start' button to begin the experiment against a neutral grey background or the 'Chromatic Start' button to begin the experiment against chromatic backgrounds.
+If you are 16 years of age or older, understand the statements and freely consent to participate in the study, click on the 'Start' button to begin the experiment.

 This is a synthetic observer trained by participants’ responses to name each colour in different languages (Mylonas, Stutters, Doval, and MacDonald, 2013).
 More languages will be added as more data is becoming available.